D. H. Lawrence’s "Last Lesson of the Afternoon"

 Shall have raked the embers clear: I will keep

 Some of my strength for myself, for if I should sell

 It all for them, I should hate them -

 - I will sit and wait for the bell.

-Lawrence’s poem, "Last Lesson of the Afternoon," contains a rime scheme that is scattered throughout the six stanzas.
+Lawrence’s poem, "Last Lesson of the Afternoon," contains a rime scheme that is scattered throughout the five movements.
 The utter boredom of the teacher is played out in this haphazard scattered rime scheme.

-First Stanza: “When will the bell ring, and end this weariness”
+First Movement: “When will the bell ring, and end this weariness”